-EyePromise is one of the most affordable supplements in the eye supplement category with a per-serving cost of .51 per day.
+EyePromise is one of the most affordable nutraceuticals in the eye supplement category with a per-serving cost of .51 per day.
 This is particularly compelling when one compares the number and quality of ingredients provided in EyePromise Restore.
-EyePromise Restore also has the highest available level of all natural dietary Zeaxanthin, a very expensive and important ingredient for eye health.
-Please see the cost per serving and ingredient comparison chart in the community section of the ZeaVision
+EyePromise Restore also has the highest available level of natural dietary Zeaxanthin, a very expensive and important ingredient for eye health.

-There have been no serious adverse reactions reported with EyePromise.
+In more than 40-million consumed doses, there have been no serious adverse reactions reported with EyePromise.
 The most frequently reported adverse event is nausea.
 In the strong majority of reported instances of nausea, the supplement was taken on an empty stomach.
-In more than 10 million doses over eight years, there have been fewer than a dozen minor adverse events such as headache, diarrhea, or constipation have been reported following EyePromise consumption.
-In most instances these patients were of advanced age and taking multiple drugs, making it challenging to fully understand cause and effect.
 To date there have been no consistent or serious adverse events reported following EyePromise consumption.
-Report any adverse events to ZeaVision (1-866- 833-2800 or 314-628-1000), so they can be properly catalogued and followed up.
+Report any adverse events to ZeaVision (1-866-833-2800), so they can be properly catalogued and followed-up.